• Skip to primary navigation

 You can “dip” your dog’s bleeding toenail into the powder, which is a common procedure.
 However, I prefer the following method to stop a dog’s nail from bleeding:

-• Apply direct pressure to the toenail for a few minutes while being careful not to squeeze your dog’s toe.
+- Apply direct pressure to the toenail for a minute or two while being careful not to squeeze your dog’s toe.

 Essentially, you are “packing” the clotting agent into the end of the nail while applying pressure to stop the dog’s nail from bleeding.
 It is doubly effective.